freewillrv/pragati_programming_judge/README.md

 # Pragati - I Judge
 This project was created when I was in College.
 This was used to automate the C programming contest.
 Anyone who needs to use this for their college C programming contest can Use this.
-Note : This can easily be modified to work for JAVA programs as well.
-Which we did.
+Note : This can easily be modified to work for JAVA programs as well ,which we did.

 # What is in a name ?
 (Pragati)
 "Pragati" is the name of the Techfest of our Engineering College. ( A Private Engineering College in West Bengal, India) .
 It means PROGRESS